Foot Facts: Keep Your Feet Healthy!

 - Women’s feet may become a half size larger or more after pregnancy.

-- Make sure you wear the type of socks you’ll wear with the shoes.
+- When fitting shoes, make sure you wear the type of socks you’ll wear with the shoes.
 The “wrong” socks will alter the fit.

 - Feet swell during the day.
 Try on shoes later in the day when your feet are the largest.